keshav-c17/rfa-cms/README.md

 -   **Simplified RFP Award Logic:** When a buyer approves one response, the system automatically rejects all other pending responses and closes the RFP.
 A more advanced system would allow for more granular control over the award process.

 -   **Basic Real-time Updates:** The UI updates by re-fetching data after a user performs an action.
 True real-time updates (e.g., a buyer seeing a new response appear without refreshing) would require implementing WebSockets.

+-   **Version Control:** Buyers can update the details and document of an existing RFP, providing a basic version control mechanism.
+-   **Test Suite:** The application does not include a formal testing suite (e.g., unit tests, integration tests).
+Testing was performed manually during development to ensure core functionality.
+-   **Potential Bugs:** Given the rapid development cycle focused on core features, the application may contain bugs or unhandled edge cases.

 ## Technology Stack